-The mission of the faculty and staff of the Nursing Program is to prepare students for a career in professional nursing that focuses on assisting patients/clients to achieve health or health-related goals and to transition from a disease-oriented to a health oriented system of health care.
-Faculty assist student who acquire general knowledge from the sciences and arts and specific knowledge and skills from nursing practice and theories to assume a nursing leadership roles.
-Theses professional nursing roles are practiced as a provider of care, teacher, advocate, coordinator of care and member of the profession.
-Faculty articulate a philosophy of nursing in which nurses provide health care for culturally and ethnically diverse individuals, groups, families, and communities in hospitals, homes, and community-based settings.
+The mission of the faculty and staff of the nursing program is to prepare students for a career as a generalist in professional nursing practice that focuses on assisting patients/clients to achieve health or health related goals and to transition from a disease-oriented to a health oriented system of care.
+Faculty assists students, who acquire a liberal education within and across disciplines, through integrative approaches and specific knowledge and skills from nursing practice and theories to assume nursing leadership roles.
+Nursing faculty teach core competencies, such as applying research based knowledge, professional values and the technical skills to assume the professional nursing role.
+The roles of the professional nursing generalist are provider of care, teacher, patient advocate, designer/coordinator of care and member of the profession.
+Faculty articulate a philosophy in nursing in which nurses provide patient-centered care that identifies, respects and addresses patient's differences, values, preferences and expressed needs in hospitals, homes, and community-based setting.